milescrabill/hci/_posts/2015-4-29-deconstructing-free-to-play.md

 ###Artificial Scarcity

 Games that create an environment where avatars and accounts can be compared between users almost always integrate artificial scarcity.
-Rare, collectible items are status symbols that ascibre value to virtual items in the virtual world.
+Rare, collectible items are status symbols that ascribe value to virtual items in the virtual world.
 Artificial scarcity inflates the value of virtual items out of proportion, creating a value proposition for real money trading.

 ###This Dota2 Pink Courier Item [sold for more than $38,000](http://www.engadget.com/2013/11/06/dota-2-pink-war-dog-courier-sells-for-38-000/) because of its rare properties
 ![Dota 2 Pink Ethereal Flame War Dog Courier]({{ site.baseurl }}/assets/courier.png)